durchblicker/pistachio/clients/Readme.md

 # Pistachio Template Usage

+> ***In order to use a pistachio template you have to compile it first.
+When this documentation speaks of a template, it refers to the compiled state of the template.***

 ## Plain JavaScript

 The compiled templates are plain JavaScript function expressions.
 You can load and use them in multiple ways.
 Either you copy & paste them into your code directly, or you ask the compiler to create an AMD or CommonJS module for you.
 Alternatively you can load them from a file and eval the contents.